 Informality.
 The procedures at a Koori Court hearing are more relaxed and informal than the mainstream court system.
 The magistrate and a representative of the Koori community, such as an elder or a ‘respected person’, sit at a large table with the accused and other parties.
 The accused may have legal representation and may also be accompanied by a family member.

 Plain language.
-Everyone is encouraged to speak freely; legal jargon and complicated language is avoided.
+Everyone is encouraged to speak freely; legal jargon and complicated language are avoided.
 The accused will have their legal and sentencing options explained to them in plain English.

 Evidence.
 The Koori Court can consider verbal testimony or written evidence from a wide range of parties.
 These include an Aboriginal justice worker, a parole or corrections officer, a healthcare worker, a psychologist or social worker, or any other person the Koori Court deems appropriate.
 Victim(s) of the offence and family members of the accused can also be called upon to provide evidence to the Koori Court.